How Long Does It Take to Prepare a Tax Return?

 After your return has been accepted, you are on the IRS payment timetable.

-The average American tax refund is over $3,000 and that tax refund might be the biggest check you get all year.
+The average American tax refund is nearly $3,000 and that tax refund might be the biggest check you get all year.
 Many Americans will be counting down the day to get that money in their hands after hitting the e-file button.

 If you e-filed your taxes online, you have the option of getting your refund deposited directly into your account.
 This is the fastest way to get your federal tax refund.
 9 out of 10 e-filed tax returns with direct deposit will be processed within 21 days of IRS e-file acceptance.